MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ![Text file selection](../images/textcsvbrowse.png)

-Power Query will treat CSVs as structured files with a comma as a delimeter&mdash;a special case of a text file.
-If you choose a text file, Power Query will automatically attempt to determine if it has delimeter separated values, and what that delimiter is.
+Power Query will treat CSVs as structured files with a comma as a delimiter&mdash;a special case of a text file.
+If you choose a text file, Power Query will automatically attempt to determine if it has delimiter separated values, and what that delimiter is.
 If it can infer this, it'll automatically treat it as a structured data source.

 ### Unstructured Text
 If your text file doesn't have structure you'll get a single column with a new row per line encoded in the source text.
 As a sample for unstructured text, you can consider a notepad file with the following contents: